fdintino/pregenerator/README.md

 - shorthand object properties
 - computed object properties

-Features that are intentionally not supported:
+It intentionally does not (and will not) support transforms for:

 - classes
 - import / export